pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ---
 type: docs
 no_list: true
-title: "PostgreSQL Persistence"
+title: "PostgreSQL persistence"
-linkTitle: "PostgreSQL Persistence"
+linkTitle: "PostgreSQL persistence"
 weight: 1
 description: >-
      How to persist data using a PostgreSQL database.